exasol/transformers-extension/doc/user_guide/manage_models.md

 In order to do this, you might need to find out which models are safed in the Exasol BucketFS.
 To do this, we provide the `TE_LIST_MODELS_UDF`.
 See details at the end of this section.

+Note: If you installed models using a custom task_type, or a task_type we do not support anymore, you are still able to list and then delete these models using both the UDF and the Python API.

 ### Delete Model UDF

 Using the `TE_DELETE_MODEL_UDF` below, you can delete a model from BucketFS.
 The parameter values are similar to that one used in [Store Models in BucketFS](#store-models-in-bucketfs).

 Run the UDF with: